 What to Look for in a Fairway Wood?

-When considering the best fairway woods for your game you’ll want to be honest with yourself and your game.
+When considering the best fairway woods for your game you’ll want to be honest with yourself.

-What’s best for Rory is probably not going to best for you.
+What’s best for Rory is probably not going to be best for you.

 So here are a few questions to think about before making a final decision: